-- Don’t Forget about the Smaller Cities
+Don’t Forget About The Smaller Cities

 When people start planning trips to Europe, bigger cities such as Berlin, Paris and Amsterdam tend to land on their lists first.
 However, there are so many unique and beautiful towns and villages that you can reach by train that should definitely be included on your list.
-Something that many travellers tend to do is stay in a smaller city and take day trips out from there, which generally allows them to see much more.
+Something that many travelers tend to do is stay in a smaller city and take day trips out from there, which generally allows them to see much more.

 Choosing to travel by train is an excellent way to get around and with a little pre-planning, this could end up being one of the most scenic vacations you’ve ever been on.

 What is the Most Scenic Train Ride in Europe?

 There are a lot of different opinions about this, but here are some of the top picks:

 - West Highland Line – Scotland